Courtney Herbert

-Courtney Herbert (born 25 October 1988) is an English footballer, who plays for AFC Rushden & Diamonds.
+Courtney Herbert (born 25 October 1988) is an English footballer, who plays for Northampton Sileby Rangers.

 Career

 Courtney joined Northampton Town from Long Buckby in September 2009, after a successful trial.
 He scored his first goal on 29 September 2009 against Rotherham United in a 3–1 win.
 Within four games of his arrival, Herbert was linked with Watford.
 Herbert scored his second goal against Bury during the 2–2 draw on the October 2009, he ran from the halfway line all the way through the Bury defence to score past goalkeeper Wayne Brown.